dimitargrozdanov2/HR-system/README.md

 Then they will be recorded in a database.

 For this service a classic 3-layer architecture will be used:
-UI Layer -> Business Logic - Data Access
+Queue Polling -> Business Logic - Data Access

 A good practice is to have 3 replicas of this critical service, however, as it is a demo project, I would go for 2 instances using Active-Passive architectural pattern.